Twometer/nekosys/memory.md

 ```

 ### Physical memory
-Nekosys only uses the first megabyte of physicaly memory during boot.
+Nekosys only uses the first megabyte of physical memory during boot.
 After that, everything is done virtually and using the page allocator.

 The page allocator gets the BIOS memory map, and places its base address